thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 ![Civil rights marchers arm in arm](../assets/ap_6503170265.jpg)

-The power of emotion is that it is guided by intuition and past experience.
+The strength of emotion is that it is intuitive.
 One doesn't have to take the time to painstakingly craft a general epistemological and ethical model to understand that people being killed for a minor traffic violation is wrong.
 Rational thought isn't the only component of ethical behavior.

 Furthermore, current research shows a relationship between [general intelligence and emotions](https://www.scientificamerican.com/article/emotional-smarts-tied-to/).
 Emotions are not simply a vestigial remnant of a primitive mind.
 Feelings are an important component of how we treat others and an important factor in how one acts ethically in a social context.